What do you do when you discover a destination on your list is an ethical nightmare?

 There’s an opposing school of thought, those who say you should go anyway.
 They’re not advocating ignorance or blindly venturing into countries that condone atrocities but instead say to make an informed decision to go and make a difference.

-Travel changes lives – not only those of
+Travel changes lives – not only those of travelers, but of the people they visit.

 Oppressors need secrecy and compliance to conduct their oppression.
 By turning the spotlight on them, by exposing their actions to the eyes of visitors, they are less likely to do their evil (this is also why media attention works).
-The oppressed desperately need someone to hear their story.
+The oppressed desperately need someone to hear their stories.
 They need their plight to be known.

-Even if the unethical behavior is supported by the majority of citizens, engaging with the wider populace and exposing them to thoughts, ideas, and beliefs of a wider audience may cause a change.
+Even if the unethical behavior is supported by the majority of citizens, engaging with the wider populace, and exposing them to thoughts, ideas, and beliefs of a wider audience, may cause a change.

 To not visit punishes the most vulnerable.
 Oppression, and abuse, by its nature, denies the victims the ability to fight back.
 It robs them of their wealth and the power that allows them.
 They are always among the poorest people on earth.
 If you stay away, you condemn them to that existence.
-If you
+If you visit, and spend wisely to encourage local businesses, you empower the powerless.

 We contacted our friends at like-minded travel businesses and asked them, in the most unbiased way possible, boycott or not?
 Here are some of their answers.